Milledish/asgnmnt2/README.md

 Group name: blue dogs

 What the project does
-This project is given to us through NTNU's cource IDG1293.
+This project is given to us through NTNU's course IDG1293.
+It revolves around using different technologies to develop a scrollytelling website.

 Why the project is useful